1957: Sam Cooke recorded "Summertime" at Radio Recorders in West Hollywood, California.

 1991: Mariah Carey held on to #1 for a second week with her great song "I Don't Wanna' Cry".
 Extreme was making their move with "More Than Words" at #3.

-1991: David Ruffin of the Temptations died from cocaine in Philadelphia, Pennsylvania.
+1991: David Ruffin of the Temptations and a solo artist, died from cocaine in Philadelphia, Pennsylvania.

 1994: Matt Sorum, drummer of the Cult and Guns N' Roses, filed for divorce from wife Kai.

 1998: Deja vu for Scott Weiland of Stone Temple Pilots.
-He was arrested again for drug possession in New York City.
+He was arrested again for drug possession in Manhattan, New York.

-1999: Blink 182 released their great album Enema of the State.
+1999: Blink 182 released their great album Enema of the State on MCA Records.

-2000: The movie Honest, starring the members of All Saints, was pulled from theaters after disastrous box office results.
+2000: The movie Honest, starring three members of All Saints, was pulled from theaters after disastrous box office results.

 2000: The Dixie Chicks performed at the Winnipeg Arena in Winnipeg, Manitoba, Canada.